samisbakedham/Clerici/README.md

     available per thread.

-    *Note*: The instructions above will compile the most stable release of the CLC software.
+    *Note*: The instructions above will compile the most stable release of the UTTC software.
 If you would like to use and test the most recent software, use ```git checkout master```.
 The master branch may contain updates that are both unstable and incompatible with release software, though testing is always encouraged.

 * The resulting executables can be found in `build/release/bin`

-* Add `PATH="$PATH:$HOME/CLC/build/release/bin"` to `.profile`
+* Add `PATH="$PATH:$HOME/UTTC/build/release/bin"` to `.profile`

-* Run CLC with `clcd --add-exclusive-node 76.245.194.107:52202`
+* Run UTTC with `uttcd --add-exclusive-node 76.245.194.107:52202`

 * **Optional**: build and run the test suite to verify the binaries: